Equity Release FAQ's

 What would happen if I remarried or divorced?

 A new name may be added to a lifetime mortgage if they moved into the mortgaged property.
 This is called the transfer of equity.
 Equally named persons can be removed from a lifetime mortgage in the event of death, separation or divorce.
 The scheme would be changed to your name solely.

 What would happen if I remarried a much younger person?

-I have a pre-existing condition which is likely to reduce my life expectance.
+I have a pre-existing condition that is likely to reduce my life expectancy.
 Will this be taken into consideration?